 Denver transportation

 Denver’s light rail system (RTD) is nicely laid out across the city and beyond.
 Many Denver residents use the light rail daily to commute to work, concerts, dinners, and games.
 Getting to the airport is accessible by way of Union Station.
 This beautifully designed train station is centrally located and offers a larger train to and from the airport in only 30 minutes.
-Also, Denver has plenty of paid parking garages and street parking.
+Denver also has plenty of paid parking garages and street parking.

 Real estate photos in Denver with Virtuance